Big Data Engineer

 Create job alert

-As part of the Big Data Team, you will be using cutting edge technologies to work on collating data across different sources within GiG.
-Sources are all in real time, and you will be supporting an event driven micro service lambda architecture.
+As part of the Big Data Team, you will be using cutting-edge technologies to work on collating data across different sources within GiG.
+Sources are all in real-time, and you will support an event-driven microservice Lambda architecture.

-Your focus is to work with the current agile team and contribute to the platform’s objectives and continue being an enabler to many other data technology stakeholders such as the Business Intelligence, Data Science and Quality Assurance teams.
-You will be up for a challenge, to continue maintaining and adding new features to a platform that ingests up to 5000 messages per second across multiple products such as Lottery, Sports and Casino.
+Your focus is to work with the current agile team, contribute to the platform's objectives, and enable other data technology stakeholders such as Business Intelligence, Data Science, and Quality Assurance teams.
+You will be challenged to maintain and add new features to a platform that ingests up to 5000 messages per second across multiple products like Lottery, Sports, and Casino.

-Reporting to the Lead Big Data Engineer and supported by the Big Data Architect to follow best practices, you’ll be guided into delivering world class product increments that support our Tier 1 Platform.
+Reporting to the Lead Big Data Engineer and supported by the Big Data Architect, you will follow best practices and deliver world-class product increments supporting our Tier 1 Platform.

 You're really awesome at:

-• ETL processes (ETLs are oldschool, we transfer in memory now) and experience with Apache Spark or Apache NiFi
+• ETL processes (transferring data in-memory, moving away from traditional ETLs) and experience with Apache Spark or Apache NiFi

 • Meticulous and passionate about your work